|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 James earned the Silver Star, Air Medal and Purple Heart, posthumously.

-McCamy has a memorial marker at Cedar Hill Cemetery, Scottsboro, AL.
+McCamy earned the Air Medal and Purple Heart, posthumously.
+He also has a memorial marker at Cedar Hill Cemetery, Scottsboro, AL.

 Tom Dow (nephew of Alfred Dow)